Recruiting/Hiring New Employees

 The recruiting/hiring process is intended to help managers fill new and/or vacant staff positions.
 Resources are available through Employment Services to assist managers in filling staff openings.
 If you would like to begin the recruiting process for a current opening, please review adhere to the following processes.

 If the job needing to be filled is a replacement, please fill out the Employee Status Form for the departing employee and return the Employee Status Form and resignation to Annie McBurney, HR Coordinator in Employment Services.
-If the job you are hiring for is not a replacement please proceed to B.

 - Talk about what compensation range to disclose in the public posting;